Saint Marys Refining Company

 Phone: (304) 926-0499

-By September 2008, the SVEB system had removed about 98% of the contaminant source mass from the soil in the former refinery area, with no reappearance of contaminants in groundwater.
-Contaminants were significantly reduced, with the remaining contaminants exceeding drinking water standards (benzene and naphthalene) to be reduced through natural processes.
-From injecting sulfate, the bacteria population grew large enough to continue contaminant reduction without further injection.
-The SVEB system and sulfate amendments have significantly reduced hydrocarbons to the point where natural processes will continue to reduce the contaminants without the remediation systems.
+Two years later (September 2008), the SVEB treatment had removed about 98% of the contaminant source mass from subsurface soil in the former refinery area.
+In groundwater, contaminants were also significantly reduced.
+In the deeper aquifer, the bacteria population grew large enough to continue contaminant reduction without further injection.
+The contaminants have been reduced to the point where natural processes will continue to reduce remaining hydrocarbons in groundwater, eventually attaining drinking water levels throughout the Facility.

-On the bluff area of the refinery, contaminated soil from SWMUs 12 and 13 and AOC 3 was excavated and treated in the former refinery area in the valley.
-The excavations were backfilled with clean soil.
-The contaminated bluff soil was treated in the valley portion of the former refinery.
-The soil meets EPA’s acceptable risk level for industrial workers, and soil remaining on the bluff meets WV’s residential use levels.
+On the bluff or cliff area of the former refinery, contaminated soil from SWMUs 12 and 13 and AOC 3 was excavated and treated in the former refinery area in the valley using bioventing.
+The bluff excavations were backfilled with clean soil.
+The treated soil meets EPA’s acceptable risk level for industrial workers, and soil remaining on the bluff meets West Virginia’s residential use levels.

-In November 2006, SMRC moved the vent pipe for the truck loading area, located off of Barkwill Street, to the center of the facility, and thereby reduced hydrocarbon vapor emissions and odors from the truck loading area.
+In November 2006, SMRC moved the vent pipe for the truck loading area, located off of Barkwill Street, to the center of the facility, and thereby reduced hydrocarbon vapor emissions and odors from the residential Barkwill Street area.

 In 2007, EPA required sampling of stream sediments, Ohio River sediments and on-site PCB analysis.
-The final results from this sampling show minimal impact to these areas.
+The final results from these investigations showed minimal Facility impact to these areas.

-As shown in the Environmental Indicator Forms located on EPA=s website (see Contacts below), human health exposures are under control, and groundwater contamination is delineated and stable (and diminishing).
-Recently, three off-site locations (across Route 2, towards the Ohio River) were found to have site-related contaminants.
-These sites were entered into West Virginia’s Voluntary Remediation Program (VRP).
-Soil and groundwater cleanup along the SMRC pipe line by the City’s Wastewater Treatment Plant is completed.
+As discussed in the Environmental Indicator Forms located on EPA’s website (see Government Contacts), human health exposures are under control, and groundwater contamination is delineated and stable (and diminishing).
+In 2011-2012, three off-site locations along the Ohio River were found to have site-related contaminants.
+These sites were entered into West Virginia’s Voluntary Remediation Program (VRP) for cleanup.
+Soil and groundwater cleanup along the SMRC pipe line near the City’s Wastewater Treatment Plant is completed.

-The SMRC facility was a petroleum refinery that began operations in the early 1900’s.
-The Facility was designed to produce lubricating oils, waxes, gasoline, jet fuel, and other petroleum products.
-The facility ceased refining in the early 1990’s, and currently only a portion of the site is used for the bulk storage and transport of finished petroleum products.
-The SMRC facility is located along Route 2 in the town of St. Marys, Pleasants County, West Virginia.
-The facility is about 70 acres, and is divided into two areas: the main plant area with the truck loading rack, and the bluff or cliff area where there are some large petroleum tanks, and is about 70 feet higher than the main area.
-The facility is surrounded by commercial, industrial and residential properties.
-The Ohio River is north of the facility.
-Site-related contaminated soil is limited to on-site areas.
-Contaminated groundwater is found on- and –off site.
-The facility is fenced, with 24-hour security.
+The SMRC Facility began petroleum refining in the early 1900's.
+The Facility produced lubricating oils, waxes, gasoline, jet fuel, and other petroleum products over the decades.
+The Facility had different owner/operators over the years and refining ceased in the early 1990's.
+The current use of the Facility is for bulk storage and transport of finished petroleum products (gasoline and diesel) and uses a portion of the 70-acre site.
+The Facility is divided into two areas: the main plant area with truck loading racks, and the bluff or cliff area (which is about 70 feet higher than the main area), where the petroleum is stored in large above ground storage tanks.
+The Facility is surrounded by commercial, industrial and residential properties.
+The Ohio River is north of the Facility.
+The Facility is fenced, with 24-hour security.
 Public meetings were held every October from 2006 to 2009.
 More information about the site is located at the Pleasants Co.
 Library, WV and at the U.S. EPA office in Philadelphia, PA.

 The primary contaminants are benzene, ethylbenzene, toluene and xylene (BTEX), methyl-tertiary butyl ether (MTBE-an oxygenate), naphthalene, total petroleum hydrocarbons and arsenic.
 Ground water on and around the site is not used as a drinking water source.